Walpole collection: The collection after Walpole's death

 In total 206 works travelled from Houghton to the Hermitage.
 Many of these remain in the Hermitage, but some subsequently passed to other Russian museums.
 Some items from the collection were sold in 1853, including a portrait of Joseph Carreras by Sir Godfrey Kneller which returned to Houghton Hall.
 Further sales took place in the 1930s.
 During the 2nd World War, the collection was stored for protection in Sverdlovsk.
 The collection returned to the Hermitage in 1946 and it still owns 127 works from the collection.

 Some works remained at Houghton after the sale to Catherine including Thomas Gainsborough's oil painting of his own family -- Thomas Gainsborough, with His Wife and Elder Daughter, Mary (circa 1751–1752).

+From September 2002 to February 2003 34 pictures from the collection were displayed at the Hermitage Rooms of Somerset House, on loan from the Hermitage Museum.

 From 17 May 2013, until 24 November 2013, 70 pictures from the Hermitage and other museums that were part of the collection were loaned to Houghton Hall to be exhibited in their original settings.